Telephone charges are indirect expenses for a business.

 Your Questions and Our Solutions

-Telephone charges are expenses to the business.
-So, those expenses will be on the debit side of the journal entry because it falls under Nominal Account.
+Telephone charges are business expenses.
+Therefore, they will be on the debit side of the journal entry because they fall under the Nominal Account.

 Is the telephone an asset or expense?

-Telephone bills received but not paid journal entries will be nothing but the accrual of expenses.
+Telephone bills are received but not paid, and journal entries will be nothing but the accrual of expenses.
 It’s common across all industries to record the monthly accrual of telephone expenses.
-So, the Entry will be debiting the telephone bill with corresponding Credit to the telephone payable liability GL.
+So, the Entry will be debiting the telephone bill with a corresponding Credit to the telephone payable liability GL.

 The telephone bill will be debited in the journal entry.

-Also Read: How to record the travelling expenses journal entry
+Also Read: How to record the traveling expenses journal entry

 Telephone charges come under which Account

-Telephone charges are not an essential expenditure that directly supports the entity’s business.
-However, it does have an indirect effect.
-As such, it’s an indirect expense falling under the non-operating expenses grouping.
+Telephone charges are not an essential expenditure directly supporting the entity’s business.
+However, they do have an indirect effect.
+As such, they are an indirect expense falling under the non-operating expenses grouping.

 Paid telephone expenses by cheque

-The Entry to record these paid telephone expenses by cheque is nothing but payment through the bank.
-So, the Entry will be debiting the telephone expenses and crediting the bank account.
+The entry to record these paid telephone expenses by cheque is only a payment made through the bank.
+So, the Entry will debit the telephone expenses and credit the bank account.

 Summary of Paid Telephone Charges Journal Entry

-There are two approaches for recording the Paid telephone charges journal entry.
-It can directly hit the telephone expenses and bank account.
-So, the telephone bill is debited, and the bank account will be credited.
+There are two approaches for recording paid telephone charges in a journal entry.
+The telephone bill can directly affect the telephone expenses and the bank account.
+So, the telephone bill is debited, and the bank account is credited.
 Refer to the third table above for the JE.

 The other approach is to accrue the expenses by recording the